-MAG established a program in Guinea in 2017.
-To date, the program has destroyed 68 tons of obsolete or unstable ammunition in the country, helping protect the local population from devastating unplanned explosions.
+MAG established a program in Guinea in 2017, helping protect the local population from devastating unplanned explosions.

 Why we work in Guinea